Apriso (mesalamine) is a prescription drug that’s used to treat ulcerative colitis. Apriso comes as a capsule that you

-If you have ulcerative colitis (UC), your doctor may prescribe Apriso (mesalamine).
-It’s a prescription drug used in adults to keep UC in remission.
+Apriso is used in adults to keep ulcerative colitis (UC) in remission.
 When UC is in remission, you don’t have any active symptoms.

 To learn more about how Apriso is used, see the “Is Apriso used for ulcerative colitis?” section below.

 Apriso contains the active drug mesalamine, which is also available as a generic drug.
 (An active drug is what makes a medication work.)
 It’s part of the aminosalicylate group of medications.

 Like most drugs, Apriso may cause mild or serious side effects.
 The lists below describe some of the more common side effects that Apriso may cause.
 These lists don’t include all possible side effects.